python-rapidjson/python-rapidjson/README.rst

 Arbitrary encodings
   ``json.loads()`` accepts an ``encoding`` kwarg determining the encoding of its input, when that is a ``bytes`` or ``bytearray`` instance.
-Although ``RapidJSON`` is able to cope with several different encodings, we currently supports only the recommended one, ``UTF-8``.
+Although ``RapidJSON`` is able to cope with several different encodings, we currently support only the recommended one, ``UTF-8``.

 .. _RapidJSON: http://rapidjson.org/